 This is where your viscosity cup comes in handy!
 You should get one with any good paint sprayer.
 A viscosity cup is essentially a glorified funnel.
 To test your thinned paint, you pour the paint through the viscosity cup and check to see that it’s flowing smoothly.
 If it’s coming in globs or flowing unevenly, it needs to be thinned further.
 If it drips quickly like water, you’ve thinned too severely and will need to start again or pouring more unthinned paint into the mixture.

 Don’t follow any strict proportion when you’re thinning paints

-It’s all about what works for you in the moment.
+It’s all about what works for you at the moment.
 Spray consistency depends on any number of things.
-It’s affected by air pressure, humidity, and the exact tip size you’re using on your gun.
+It’s affected by air pressure, humidity, and the exact spray tip size you’re using on your gun.
 So, use our recommendations as a rough guide and then adjust based on how your actual spray results come out.

 Tweak your proportions gradually, too.
 If you thin too far, you won’t be able to get coatings to stick properly.
-You can easily ruin a whole can of by adding too much water at a time.
+You can easily ruin a whole can by adding too much water at a time.
 Thin gradually and test continually.

 Always test your spray on something other than your work surface!